davbeek/gitinspectorgui-rtd/docs/source/cli.rst

 ``-e EXTENSIONS`` ``--extensions EXTENSIONS``
   A comma separated list of file extensions to include when computing statistics.
-The default extensions used are: ``java, c, cc, cpp, h, hh, hpp, py, glsl, rb, js, sql, cif, tooldef``.
+The default extensions used are: ``c, cc, cif, cpp, glsl, h, hh, hpp, java, js, py, rb, sql``.

   For more information, see the :ref:`supported languages table
   <languages_table>` below.